DataBiosphere/job-manager/deploy/README.md

 }
 ```

+#### dsub
+dsub is using hard-coded predefined capabilities configuration for now, so this file is only configurable for Cromwell.
-For dsub, depends on the value of the environment variable `PROVIDER_TYPE`, the full version default config looks like:
+To provide a better visibility of the default values, depends on the value of the environment variable `PROVIDER_TYPE`,
+the full version default config can be translated into the following JSON format:
 ```JSON
 {
   "displayFields": [